Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 ![upgraded-environment]({% link search-enterprise/images/elasticsearch-upgrading-2.png %})

 > **Note:** You may need to use the Elasticsearch Re-indexing application to update to the latest changes.
-After that, new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch Connector service using ActiveMQ messages.
+After that, new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch connector service using ActiveMQ messages.